This is our premium product, taking in the finest trails in the Highlands, covering 145km over 5 days.

-Each day you will run with a guide who can take the strain of navigation and safety to lead your team success.
-Whilst bringing the scenery to life with stories of ancient cattle drovers, highland legends, geology and ecology.
+Each day you will run with a guide who can take the strain of navigation and safety to lead your team to success.
+It includes a support driver who will transport your luggage and provide transport to and from the trails each day.

 Day 1 - Jock's road, Glen Clova to Braemar

 Our first day starts in the very south eastern corner of the Cairngorm Glen Clova.

 The run follows Jocks road, a historic drovers route linking the Glen Clova sheep markets to Braemar in the heart of the Cairngorms range.

 Staring from the visitors centre we follow wide tracks that gently ascend through the forest and out into the expanse of Glen Doll.
 At the head of the glen a well built but narrow path cuts across the hillside, passing an emergency shelter to lead us up onto the high plateau.
 The climb is never steep and we will alternate between walking and running sections.
 Once on the high ground we have a couple of kilometres of real wild running across open fells on a feint path before the steep descent down grassy slopes into Glen Callater.
 As we descend the glen the track improves as we pass the lodge and an easy downhill finishes the day to the Glenshee ski road just outside Braemar.

 Day 2 - Lin of Dee - Laraig Ghru to Aviemore